55 Animals Found in Lakes

 Pelicans often breed and nest near the shoreline of lakes, using trees and reeds to build their nests.

-Breeding season is typically between April and June, when the female will lay a clutch of two to four eggs which will hatch after around a month.
+Breeding season is typically between April and June.
+The female lays a clutch of two to four eggs, which hatch after around a month.

 Pelicans are important for local ecosystems as they help control the populations of fish and other aquatic creatures, keeping them in balance.